Solid Substrates for High-Performance Air Barriers

 - Fish mouths: Fish mouths are open wrinkles at the edges of a membrane and can be a direct path for air or water into the building.
 Correction of bubbles varies by manufacturer, but typically bubbles need to be cut, rolled flat and covered with a target patch.

-- Bridging: Air barrier materials typically cannot bridge more over 1/4 inches without a substrate.
-We see this issue at inside corners—the air barrier material needs to tuck fully into
+- Bridging: Air barrier materials typically cannot bridge more than 1/4 inches without a substrate.
+We often see this issue at inside corners and changes in substrates.
+The air barrier material needs to tuck fully into a corner, which typically requires the installer to start in the corner and work outwards.
+At changes in substrates, any gaps exceeding 1/4 inches need to be addressed with a compatible sealant, backer rod, wood blocking or sheet metal per the manufacturer’s instructions and details.

 - Thickness: Fluid applied air barriers must be installed at the specified thickness for the membrane to perform as expected.
 Most often the membrane is too thin and needs another coat.
 The installer should use a wet mil thickness gage to periodically check thickness.